Earls Court Demolition

 Four wire ropes were fixed to the steel structure at the top of the building, with winches pulling the platform up the roof, controlled from a central unit in the middle of the platform.

-To ensure safe working during the removal process, the platform was fitted with two Skylock safety devices, heavy duty tyres and safety gates, with all workers given in depth health & safety inductions before use.
+To ensure safe working during the removal process, the platform was fitted with two Skylock safety devices, heavy duty tyres and Ladder Access Gates, with all workers given in depth health & safety inductions before use.

 Whether large or small, contact us with details of your project and our engineers will assist you in achieving the results you need.